-All students in the MPH Program are expected to master a set of public health competencies during their studies.
-The foundational competencies (listed below) are defined by the Council on Education in Public Health (CEPH, 2024), the accrediting body for public health schools and programs.
-The concentration competencies (listed in the MPH Student Handbook with each respective concentration) were identified by the faculty of the College of Public Health and Health and are consistent with CEPH accreditation standards.
+The Council on Education in Public Health (CEPH, 2024) is the accrediting body for public health schools and programs.
+The concentration-specific competencies (listed on each MPH Concentrations‘ webpage) were identified by College of Public Health and Health Professions faculty experts and are also consistent with CEPH accreditation standards.

 Evidence-based Approaches to Public Health